-4. When you stop smoking weed, you're going to experience a huge increase in your dreams and their vividness due to your brain trying to catch up on all the missed REM sleep for the next 2-7 weeks.
+4. When someone stops smoking weed, they’ll experience a huge increase in their dreams and their vividness due to their brain trying to catch up on all the missed REM sleep for the next 2-7 weeks.

 5. In 2014, a man named Walter Earl Morrison from Arizona stole a diamond worth $160,000 and traded it for $20 of weed.